Coosa Valley Academy

 Coosa Valley Academy is a private, co-educational PK-12 school in Shelby County, Alabama, near Harpersville.

 Coosa Valley Academy is located in Harpersville, AL.

 Over 95% of students who graduate Coosa Valley enroll in a four-year college.

 History

+Coosa Valley Academy was founded in 1970 as a segregation academy.

 Accreditation

 Coosa Valley Academy is accredited by AISA and SACS.

 Demographics

 The majority of the student body is white.
 The student body also includes Native American, Asian/Pacific Islander, Hispanic, and African Americans.

-Recognition and Awards
+Recognition and awards

 Most Educated Faculty

 Coosa Valley Academy is rated in the top 20% of private schools in Alabama for schools with the most educated faculty.
 Over 75% of the faculty have a master's degree or higher, compared to an average of 50% for Alabama Private schools.
 Coosa Valley ranks 15th in the state.